Victor Espinoza: Other ventures

 On August 25, 2015, it was announced that Espinoza would compete on the 21st season of Dancing with the Stars.
 He was paired with professional dancer Karina Smirnoff.
 The couple was eliminated on Week 2 of competition and finished in 12th place.

 Accident

 On July 22, 2018, Espinoza was injured when riding Bobby Abu Dhabi at the Del Mar racetrack.
 Espinoza suffered a fractured vertebra but was initially expected to make a full recovery.
-Several weeks after the accident, he continued to have trouble shaving, walking and getting out of bed, and lacks feeling in his left arm.
+Several weeks after the accident, he continued to have trouble shaving, walking and getting out of bed, and lacked feeling in his left arm.
 On January 5, 2019, Espinoza returned to riding at the Santa Anita Park.

-Personal
+Personal life

 Espinoza is single and has no children.
 He donates ten percent of his winnings to the City of Hope to support pediatric cancer research.
 Following his Triple Crown win, he announced that he would be donating 100% of his Belmont Stakes earnings to the City of Hope.
 Espinoza has a nephew, Assael Espinoza, who is following in his uncle's footsteps and is an apprentice jockey who is riding at Santa Anita Park, in Arcadia, California.